 My name is This Is My Story.
-I am a trope, one of the oldest of my kind.
+I am a trope, one of the oldest of my kind

 .
 Perhaps you've even used me once or twice.
 But chances are you have seen me before, a silent face in the crowd, never guessing my true nature, never knowing what I really am.
 I'm here today to tell you everything I know, before it's too late.
 They're coming for me.
 By the time you get this message, I might already be dead

 For decades, I have been used as a dramatic way to open stories, to grab the reader's attention and make them take things seriously.
 I am an old and tired trope, used and abused more times than I can remember, yet I have persevered.
 I will not let them take me into the darkness quite yet.
 I will stand my ground until my final breath.

 I'm not telling you this because I want credit for my story, but because my story needs to be told.
 Just trust me when I say that you need to listen to me.
 You need to know the truth.
 It may save your life, even if it can no longer save mine.
 Because it could happen to you.
 It could happen to anybody.

 The next time you hear a character dramatically and poetically introduce themselves at the start of a story, begging you to listen, remember me.
 Remember who I am, and remember everything I am about to tell you.
 Time is running short.
 They're coming for me.
 They want to silence me.
 This is my last stand.
 This Is My Story.